DoTuanPhong/qwen-calligraphy-ideogram4/docs/Final_Thesis_V10_EN.md

 ## 4.4.
 Future Directions

-The pipeline works well on the current compound panel, but I do not think the next step should be more of the same, chasing marginally better checkpoints on the same benchmark.
+The pipeline works well on the current compound panel, but the next step should not be more of the same, chasing marginally better checkpoints on the same benchmark.
 What makes more sense is expanding scope, standardizing evaluation, and moving closer to practical use.

-I would like to try multiple calligraphy fonts.
+A promising next direction is trying multiple calligraphy fonts.
 The current work only covers Thu Phap Thanh Cong Unicode, but a practical system needs diverse Quốc ngữ styles.
 Building data for additional fonts would test whether the same DiT-LoRA pipeline can learn multiple brushwork styles while keeping diacritics accurate, marking the jump from a single-style model to a font-controllable system.

-Real calligraphy photographs are another direction I want to explore.
+Real calligraphy photographs are another direction worth exploring.
 Digital font data gives stable orthographic supervision, but works by real artists carry richer brush dynamics, ink bleeding, paper texture, imperfect pressure, and more natural layout.
-My plan would be to use font-rendered data to stabilize characters and diacritics, then supplement with curated real calligraphy images to lift artistic quality.
+A reasonable plan would be to use font-rendered data to stabilize characters and diacritics, then supplement with curated real calligraphy images to lift artistic quality.

 Longer, more natural Vietnamese content is also needed.
 Compound data moved past the single-word problem, but practical applications call for greetings, proper names, slogans, or short poems.
-Follow-up work should evaluate 9–16 word phrases with line breaks and layout rules closer to real calligraphic works.
+Future work should evaluate 9–16 word phrases with line breaks and layout rules closer to real calligraphic works.

 On evaluation and deployment: larger benchmarks with more seeds and more sentence types are needed.
-A lightweight evaluator could flag missing marks, swapped marks, extra marks, or character substitutions, cutting manual scoring costs, though I would keep human judgment as the final call on aesthetic quality and ambiguous cases.
+A lightweight evaluator could flag missing marks, swapped marks, extra marks, or character substitutions, cutting manual scoring costs, though human judgment should remain the final call on aesthetic quality and ambiguous cases.
 Inference also needs to get cheaper before anyone can use this interactively.
 Quantization, optimized attention kernels, model compilation, or smaller adapters all point toward deploying the model into design tools, web services, or batch workflows.

 The remaining 4 errors on Eval28 open another direction: anti-hallucination in text rendering.
 The model no longer fails broadly, but it still confuses some difficult diacritic and vowel pairs.
 Hard-word mining, replay data with correct glyphs, and layout-binding specialist adapters could address this group.
-As those pieces mature, I can imagine integrating the system into a tool where users input Vietnamese text, pick a calligraphy style, choose an image background, and get high-resolution output for design, cultural preservation, or education.
+As those pieces mature, the system could be integrated into a tool where users input Vietnamese text, pick a calligraphy style, choose an image background, and get high-resolution output for design, cultural preservation, or education.

-Looking back, this thesis builds an empirical Ideogram4 fine-tuning pipeline for Vietnamese calligraphy image generation.
-What the results showed me: accurate Vietnamese rendering needs a strong base model, yes, but also knowing where the diacritic signal persists, targeting the right DiT modules, stabilizing checkpoints, and training directly on the multi-word layout distribution that real applications demand.
+Looking back, this work builds an empirical Ideogram4 fine-tuning pipeline for Vietnamese calligraphy image generation.
+What the results show: accurate Vietnamese rendering needs a strong base model, yes, but also knowledge of where the diacritic signal persists, targeting the right DiT modules, stabilizing checkpoints, and training directly on the multi-word layout distribution that real applications demand.

 ---